Babeltrace 2: The command-line interface (CLI)

 babeltrace2 my-ctf-trace

-This very simple convert
+This very simple convert command line (convert is the default

 command, so you don't need to specify it) converts a